revbayes/revbayes.github.io/tutorials/divrate/modules/simple_Yule_parameter_estimation.md

 {% figcaption %}
-The graphical model representation of the pure-birth (Yule) process, where the speciation rate is treated as a random variable drawn from a lognormal distribution.
+The graphical model representation of the pure-birth (Yule) process, where the speciation rate is treated as a random variable drawn from a uniform distribution.
 {% endfigcaption %}
 {% endfigure %}

-For this exercise, we will specify a Yule model, such that the speciation rate is a stochastic node, drawn from a lognormal distribution as in {% ref fig_yule_gm2 %}.
+For this exercise, we will specify a Yule model, such that the speciation rate is a stochastic node, drawn from a uniform distribution as in {% ref fig_yule_gm2 %}.
 In a Bayesian framework, we are interested in estimating the posterior probability of $\lambda$ given that we observe a time tree.

 $$
 \begin{equation}